 Before you go live with your intranet, it’s a good idea to pilot the most easily published material as a trial run.
 Any online intranet provider will be happy to give you a demonstration or free trial so that you can fine-tune the product.
 A webinar or shared-screen guided tour is a great way to assess whether the software is a good match for your office intranet requirements.
 There is, however, no substitute to actually playing around with the software yourself.
 If you have gone down the route of a company intranet server option then testing the intranet site for functionality and user-friendliness is worthwhile.
 You can then use the feedback to tweak the design and content as necessary before it goes live to all staff.
 Other issues that piloting can help you address include site permissions and access rights.
 Not all staff will need to access all parts of the intranet.
 It will be necessary to maintain the confidentiality of some information by limiting access to those staff that really need it.
 However, with a cloud option, all of this pre-testing and piloting will have already been completed by the provider.
 In fact, the offering from a cloud provider will be constantly tweaked and refined in response to the real experiences of a whole host of businesses that are using the intranet website day in and day out.

 Ask For Help!

 Hopefully, we’ve now shown you that setting up an intranet may not be the technical minefield you first thought it was.
-In fact, with a cloud-hosted intranet, it’s possible to have a professional looking and fully functioning site up and running in just a matter of hours.
+In fact, with a cloud-hosted intranet, it’s possible to have a professional-looking and fully functioning site up and running in a very short space of time.
 Contact us at MyHub for a free demo or 14-day trial and see your business start to enjoy the great benefits an intranet has to offer.